top of page

 Choosing a website builder is one of the most pivotal decisions you’ll make, as it sets the foundation for the entire web design process.
 Here are a few things you should look for when researching website builders:

-• User-friendliness: Look for a builder with an intuitive interface, allowing you to seamlessly shape your website without a steep learning curve.
+• User-friendliness: Look for a builder with an intuitive interface that allows you to seamlessly shape your website without a steep learning curve.
 Wix, for example, makes designing a website a breeze by offering a drag-and-drop builder, hundreds of customizable templates and 24/7 customer support.

 • Performance: Your chosen builder should deliver optimal speed and smooth navigation, enhancing user experience.
 Make sure your site builder has the infrastructure and plan in place to ensure strong website performance so that you don't find yourself in a bind later down the road.”